ABOUT JAY DART

 As a freelance graphic designer and illustrator, Jay Dart has worked with the Globe & Mail, Yen magazine (Australia), Max Joseph magazine (Germany), Land of Nod, Maisoneuve, NOW Magazine, Leo Burnett, Rogers Media, RESFEST International Film Festival, Sons & Daughters Film Production Co, University of Toronto, University of Guelph, Toronto Cyclists Union, and Juno Award winning singer/songwriter, Donovan Woods.
 He received a National Magazine Award for his editorial illustration for the Globe & Mail.

-Distance: Existence – creating a multimedia project that began in the summer of 2020 during an artist residency in Port Hope.
+Distance: Existence – Multimedia project that began in the summer of 2020 during an artist residency in Port Hope.
 This project includes drawings, animations and sound elements.
-Thank you to the Ontario Arts Council for their support.

-Upon the Unknowns – creating drawings for upcoming exhibitions that feature scenes from future chapters of the Yawnder saga.
+Upon the Unknowns – New drawings for upcoming exhibitions that feature scenes from future chapters of the Yawnder saga.

 Screening of Distance: Existence in Port Hope (Summer 2021)